jeremyyymrcs/Login-API-Automation/README.md

 - **Page Object Model (POM)** classes are stored here.
 Each file represents a different page on the web application being tested.
     - `home_page.py`: Contains the Home Page class and related functions.
-    - `login_page.py`: Contains the Login Page class and related functions.
+    - `login_page.py`: Contains the Login Page class and related functions (including setUp and tearDown methods).
     - `sign_up_page.py`: Contains the Sign-Up Page class and related functions.

 ### `configurations/`